 Arizona, Colorado, District of Columbia, Florida (1885 State Census only/not all counties included), Georgia, Illinois, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Montana, Nebraska, New Jersey, New Mexico (1885 Territorial Census only), New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Vermont (1870 only), Virginia, and Washington.

-Over the years, various local and state genealogy societies have published indexes to many of the mortality schedules.
+Over the years, various local and state genealogy societies have published indexes to many of the mortality schedules, with some of these indexes available on CD-ROM.
 Similarly, county indexes and transcriptions may also be available, mostly published only on paper.

 It is important to remember that the information is available only for the year immediately preceding the census, and even then, the information was probably under-reported.
 One estimate claims that 20 to 40 percent of deaths were not included.
 However, no one can verify that estimate.
 Of course, if your ancestor died in the nine years preceding each Mortality Schedule, he or she will never be listed.

 One advantage of Mortality Records is that they normally list the cause of death.
 Of course, you will find the usual causes associated with old age, but many records will list the cause of death as murdered, struck by a train, gas explosion (houses were often illuminated by gas lights), and similar causes of premature deaths.
 In such cases, a trip to view local newspaper obituaries often provides additional clues about the death as well as lists of surviving relatives.
 The newspaper obituaries also often name the parents of the deceased, even if they passed away years earlier.